uvaai/ml2/20 Module 2/10 Neural Networks/content.md

 ![embed](https://youtube.com/embed/gAKQOZ5zIWg)

 ## Backpropagation: Training a neural network

-These videos by Andrew outline what a neural network looks like, and give some good intuitions on why it is such useful model, but they do not yet cover how to actually train a neural network model.
 The algorithm to learn the weights of a neural network based on training data is called *backpropagation* and is a quite a difficult algorithm to completely understand.
 Introducing backpropagion in its general form will be one of the main topics the *next* neural networks module.

 Here, for a high level overview of what backpropagation tries to do and how neural networks end up being used in practice, we'll refer to these